RKelln/5-directions/public/writing/ppf.md

 [Ralph Hartley's](https://en.wikipedia.org/wiki/Ralph_Hartley) 1928 paper, _Transmission of Information_, uses the word information as a measurable quantity, reflecting the receiver's ability to distinguish one sequence of symbols from any other.

-Press right arrow to continue <!-- .element: class="quote glow" -->
+Press right arrow to continue <!-- .element: class="quote glow no-print" -->
+Notes:
+[Harry Nyquist's](https://en.wikipedia.org/wiki/Harry_Nyquist) 1924 paper, _Certain Factors Affecting Telegraph Speed_, contains a theoretical section quantifying "intelligence" and the "line speed" at which it can be transmitted by a communication system.

+[Ralph Hartley's](https://en.wikipedia.org/wiki/Ralph_Hartley) 1928 paper, _Transmission of Information_, uses the word information as a measurable quantity, reflecting the receiver's ability to distinguish one sequence of symbols from any other.

 <!-- .slide: id="Game-theory" data-state="history" data-background-image="../images/JohnvonNeumann.webp" data-background-position="right" data-background-size="contain" data-audio-advance="-1" -->